 c) fails to pay the submitted invoices when they are due within a reasonable period (3 days).

-15.6 If the fulfillment of the contract becomes impossible due to an event that is considered to be force majeure (e.g. acts of God, strike, lockout, official orders, etc.), the accommodation provider can terminate the accommodation contract at any time without observing a period of notice, provided that the contract is not already terminated by law , or the accommodation provider is released from his obligation to provide accommodation.
+15.6 If the fulfillment of the contract becomes impossible due to an event to be considered force majeure (e.g. acts of God, strike, lockout, official orders, etc.), the accommodation provider can terminate the accommodation contract at any time without observing a period of notice, provided that the contract is not already considered terminated by law , or the accommodation provider is released from his accommodation obligation.
 Any claims for damages etc. by the contractual partner are excluded.

 § 16 Illness or death of the guest